Board of Directors

 The Board of Directors also manages other tasks within its competence under the Companies Act.
 It is responsible for the due organization of the supervision of the Company’s accounting and asset-liability management.
-The Board of Directors sees to it that the Company’s financial statements give a true and fair view of the Company’s affairs, that the consolidated financial statements are prepared in accordance with the International Financial Reporting Standards (IFRS) and the parent company’s financial statements are conformant to the acts and regulations in force in Finland (FAS).
+The Board of Directors sees to it that the Company’s financial statements give a true and fair view of the Company’s affairs, that the consolidated financial statements are prepared in accordance with the International Financial Reporting Standards (IFRS) and the parent company’s financial statements are in conformance with the acts and regulations in force in Finland (FAS).
 The Board of Directors’ meetings discuss the Company’s profit performance at monthly level.
 The Board of Directors discusses the Company’s audit with the auditor.
 The Board of Directors evaluates its performance and working methods on an annual basis.

 Tikkurila Oyj’s Board of Directors has, on February 2, 2010, appointed an Audit Committee which works in accordance with its Charter confirmed by the Board of Directors.
 It is tasked with assisting the Board of Directors in fulfilling its oversight responsibilities for financial reporting process, the system of internal control, the audit process and Tikkurila’s process for monitoring compliance with laws and regulations and the Code of Conduct.

 The Audit Committee of Tikkurila does not have any executive power.